 The surname Kersch was first found in Saxony, where the family was anciently associated with the political and religious conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 The family founded numerous branches, many of which acquired manors and estates in surrounding regions, where they contributed to the prosperity of their society.

-Important Dates for the Kersch family
+Early History of the Kersch family

 This web page shows only a small excerpt of our Kersch research.
 Another 144 words (10 lines of text) covering the years 1792, 1639, 1710, 1670 and 1720 are included under the topic Early Kersch History in all our PDF Extended History products and printed products wherever possible.